Water: Phases of ice and water

-The normal form of ice on the surface of Earth is Ice Ih, a phase that forms crystals with hexagonal symmetry.
-Another with cubic crystalline symmetry, Ice Ic, can occur in the upper atmosphere.
+The normal form of ice on the surface of Earth is ice Ih, a phase that forms crystals with hexagonal symmetry.
+Another with cubic crystalline symmetry, ice Ic, can occur in the upper atmosphere.
 As the pressure increases, ice forms other crystal structures.
-As of 2019, 17 have been experimentally confirmed and several more are predicted theoretically (see Ice).
-The 18th form of ice, ice XVIII, a face-centred-cubic, superionic ice phase, was discovered when a droplet of water was subject to a shock wave that raised the water's pressure to millions of atmospheres and its temperature to thousands of degrees, resulting in a structure of rigid oxygen atoms in which hydrogen atoms flowed freely.
+As of 2024, twenty have been experimentally confirmed and several more are predicted theoretically.
+The eighteenth form of ice, ice XVIII, a face-centred-cubic, superionic ice phase, was discovered when a droplet of water was subject to a shock wave that raised the water's pressure to millions of atmospheres and its temperature to thousands of degrees, resulting in a structure of rigid oxygen atoms in which hydrogen atoms flowed freely.
 When sandwiched between layers of graphene, ice forms a square lattice.

-The details of the chemical nature of liquid water are not well understood; some theories suggest that its unusual behaviour is due to the existence of 2 liquid states.
+The details of the chemical nature of liquid water are not well understood; some theories suggest that its unusual behavior is due to the existence of two liquid states.

 Taste and odor

 Pure water is usually described as tasteless and odorless, although humans have specific sensors that can feel the presence of water in their mouths, and frogs are known to be able to smell it.
-However, water from ordinary sources (including bottled mineral water) usually has many dissolved substances, that may give it varying tastes and odors.
-Humans and other animals have developed senses that enable them to evaluate the potability of water in order to avoid water that is too salty or putrid.
+However, water from ordinary sources (including mineral water) usually has many dissolved substances that may give it varying tastes and odors.
+Humans and other animals have developed senses that enable them to evaluate the potability of water to avoid water that is too salty or putrid.